Duet3D/wiki-content/User_manual/Machine_configuration/Networking.md

 ## Configuring Duet in WiFi Access Point mode

-You can set up your Duet 3 Mini 5+ WiFi or Duet 2 WiFi as an access point, that your computer/tablet/phone can connect to directly.
+You can set up your Duet as an access point, that your computer/tablet/phone can connect to directly.
 Ideally, your device should have two network connections, if you want to keep it connected to the Duet and your network/the internet, e.g. a desktop PC with wired Ethernet connection to network/internet and a WiFi connection to the Duet.
 Additionally, you should use an IP address range on the Duet that does not clash with your network; see illustration below.

 To do this, use [M589](/User_manual/Reference/Gcodes/M589) and [M552](/User_manual/Reference/Gcodes/M552) as follows: